 of shipment and sender's name and address.
 Cassettes should be marked:

 'For Festival Screening Only.'
+Publicity Materials: Materials (photos,

-to promote The Sex Worker Fest and the programs of The Sex Worker Fest in all mediums including film,
+and the programs of The Sex Worker Fest in all mediums including film,

-television, radio and the internet.
+television, radio and on the internet.